The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as domestic worker.

 If your total work hours per week are more than 20, by law, you are entitled to 24 consecutive hours of rest in a calendar week.
 This means you if work 6 days in a week, you are allowed by law to take the 7th day off.
 If your religion has a weekly day of rest, your weekly day off should coincide with that day of rest, whenever possible.

 You are not required to take a weekly day off.
-If you choose to work, your employer must pay you overtime for that day.
+If you choose to work on this day of rest, your employer must pay you an overtime rate for each hour worked that day.

 How often must I be paid?